digital-asset/daml/language-support/hs/bindings/examples/group-chat/README.md

 ### Groups with no members

-This would be a slihtly awkward, since a contract must have at least one signatory.
+This would be a slightly awkward, since a contract must have at least one signatory.

 We might suport this feature by tracking specially the original creator of the group as a signatory, whilst allowing them not to be member.
 Or else we might have some distinguished party representing the operator of the GroupChat framework, and have them be a signatory.